emberjs/ember-test-helpers/API.md

 -   `hasPendingRequests` - Checks if there are pending AJAX requests (based on `ajaxSend` / `ajaxComplete` events triggered by `jQuery.ajax`).
 If there are pending requests, this will be `true`, otherwise `false`.
+-   `hasPendingTransitions` - Checks if there are pending route transitions.
+If the router has not been instantiated / setup for the test yet this will return `null`, if there are pending transitions, this will be `true`, otherwise `false`.
 -   `pendingRequestCount` - The count of pending AJAX requests.

 Returns **[Object][79]** object with properties for each of the metrics used to determine settledness